 10 Museumsetapen (Museum stage) 10.9 km – Nygammelsø to Møns Museum

 I thru-hiked the trail on Møn and Nyord in May 2020 covering 144 km in just 4 days.
-I just need to walk the section from Fanefjord Church to Bogø and then back again 35 km to complete the whole trail. l’ll be posting some trip reports including photos, stage maps and explanations soon.
-My latest film showing my adventure from a new prospective can be viewed by clicking on the link below.
+I just need to walk the section from Fanefjord Church to Bogø and then back again 35 km to complete the whole trail.
+My film showing my 2020 adventure from a new prospective can be viewed by clicking on the link below.
 I’ve been inspired to produce a more “back to nature” style movie without all the talking.
-In the meantime all my previously hiked Camøno Trail adventures can be read here.
+All my previously hiked Camøno Trail adventures can be read here.

 If you wish to, you may view and download my map on AllTrails.
 Use the QR code to the right.
 You can download the App from the App Store or Google Play.
 To view the map online please click here.